 Following my brain injury, people would come up to me all the time and say things like, "I'm so glad you’re back to 100%” or “I can’t believe how normal you look!”

-When I came home from the hospital after my brain injury, I remember people saying things like, "So glad you’re back to 100%” or “Wow, you look completely normal!”
-And I totally understood why they were saying these things to me.
+I totally understood why they were saying these sorts of things.
 It looked like I’d made a complete recovery.
-I also appreciated that they were just trying to encourage me.
-But none of what they were saying was even close to the truth.
+I did look normal.
+Plus, I knew all these people were simply trying to encourage me.
+However, none of what they were saying was even close to the truth!

-When I finally decided to start my new and more honest approach, I was scared.
+To be completely honest, when I finally decided to try out this new approach, I was scared to death.
+I wasn’t sure what would happen.
 I didn’t know how other people would respond or react when I told them how I was really doing.
-Since I still looked “normal,” would they even believe me when I told them I wasn’t?
-Would I ultimately regret my decision to be more open, honest, and vulnerable?
-Would my decision eventually come back to haunt me in some way?
+Since I still looked “normal” to them, would they believe me when I told them that I wasn’t?
+Would I ultimately regret my decision?
+Would this decision ever come back to haunt me in any way?

-I can now confidently say the choice I made to tell people my “real” story was the right one.
-It’s one I should’ve made long before I actually did.
-It’s allowed me to live with much greater freedom and purpose.
+Now that I stand well on the other side of this decision, I can tell you that the choice I made to start telling people the real story about my brain injury was definitely the right one.
+It’s a decision I should’ve made long before I finally did.
+It’s allowed me to live with so much greater freedom and purpose.

-I hope it gives other people permission to start telling their “real” stories, too!
+My hope is that it might also give others permission and courage to start telling their real stories, too!